ElvinC/gyroflow/README.md

 The launcher containing all the utilities is available by executing `gyroflow.py` if all the dependencies are met.
 Otherwise a (possibly outdated and/or buggy) binary can be found over in [releases](https://github.com/ElvinC/gyroflow/releases).
 The current release was for testing pyinstaller.
 This will be updated once the stabilization code works.

 Also check out the [blackbox2gpmf](https://github.com/jaromeyer/blackbox2gpmf) project by jaromeyer for stitching blackbox data to Hero 7 files for use with Reelsteady Go.
+Cleric-K previously worked on emulating GoPro metadata and adding blackbox data to non-GoPro cameras for use with Reelsteady Go with great results, and attilafustos has added a UI.
+Check it out [here](https://github.com/Cleric-K/BlackboxToGPMF/tree/gui).
 There's also a [discord server](https://discord.gg/Rs4GBPm) run by [Nicecrash](https://www.youtube.com/channel/UCl3M972T7GbxnEucYHzZ05g) for blackbox2gpmf, gyroflow, and related projects.

 ### Status